lcarsde/lcarswm/readme.md

 ![lcarswm in normal mode](doc/images/screen-fullscreen-mode.png)

 ## Required
-* Ubuntu Condensed font: It comes close enough to LCARS letters and is used by lcarswm for writing.
+### For compiling
 * ncurses5-compat-libs: apparently libtinfo.so.5 is used by the compiler, which is part of this package.
-* header files and libraries for XLib, randr and xpm.
+* header files and development libraries for XLib, randr, xpm, glib and pango.
 Check the travis yaml file to find the build dependencies in the install routines for Ubuntu.

+### For using
+* Ubuntu Condensed font: It comes close enough to LCARS letters and is used by lcarswm for writing.
+* Libraries for XLib, randr, xpm, glib and pango.
+Check the travis yaml for details via the corresponding dev libs.

 ## Known issues
 * The frame window is drawing over the background and not scaling with popups